Open-ForBC/OpenForBC-Benchmark/docs/developer-guide.md

         └── setup.sh
 * Essential for executing benchmark
 ```
 To add a benchmark, create a directory in the benchmarks folder similar to the Sample Benchmark directory as shown above.
+An example can be found in  OpenForBC-Benchmark/benchmarks/dummy_benchmark/.

--  The Benchmark implementation goes into the ```implementation.py``` folder.
+-  The Benchmark implementation goes into ```implementation.py```.

 - Information about the benchmark is stored in ```benchmark_info.json``` with keys labeled as ```name```, ```description```,```implementation file``` and ```class name``` next to their corresponding values.